bsc-s2/pykit/zktx/transaction.md

 > It is possible that a key-lock belonging to a dead tx stays locked for a very
 > long time until another tx tries to lock it.

-## For tx killed in phase 4, 5, 6
+## For tx killed in phase 5

-Key locks are all unlocked.
-And changes are fully applied to key records.
+Failed to add journal id to journal id set.

 ### Condition:

-If we found a journal for this tx
+The journal has been written.

-### Solution: re-apply journal and unlock
+### Solution: Wait

--   Update the `txidset` for this tx, to mark it as COMMITTED.
+When add next journal id to journal id set, the lost journal id will be added too.